wangziao9/model-pcacti/README.md

 Replace the cache modeling tool "PCACTI" with machine learning models.

 ## Environment
 PCACTI can be downloaded from this source (https://sportlab.usc.edu/downloads/download/), select PACKAGE - PCACTI on the webpage.
 You need to extract PCACTI into a directory named "pcacti" and run `make` under "pcacti" to build the tool.

-Put this reposiory aside to "pcacti", see below for directory structure.
+Put this repository aside to "pcacti", see below for directory structure.

 ```
 ..